 My husband and I have been fighting for 17 years.
-I’m not a relationship expert, but I have been around the block enough times to offer healthy Tips for Fighting with Your Spouse.
+I’m not a relationship expert, but I have been around the block enough times to suggest Healthy Ways to Argue with Your Spouse.

 Brandon and I had our first argument when we met on a cruise during senior year spring break in 2004.
 I don’t remember what our fight was about, but there was definitely bickering, apologizing, and finally: making up.
 All couples fight – it’s completely natural to disagree with someone you love.
-Fighting daily is unhealthy though, and so is fighting dirty.
+Fighting daily is unhealthy, though – and worse is fighting dirty.

 My relationship with my husband is not perfect, but we are happy and our love is strong.
 Our communication skills get better with age, as does the way we fight.
 Long gone are the college days of misunderstood and misplaced anger, ignored phone calls and one sided arguments.
 After 17 years together we try very hard to practice healthy arguing techniques (with a few hiccups here and there).